 McAfee & Taft’s Labor and Employment Group represents employers in all areas of employment law and is considered one of the premier employment practices in the region.
-In fact, nine of our attorneys are listed in The Best Lawyers in America for their work in representing management in employment and labor law.
+In fact, 18 of our attorneys are listed in either The Best Lawyers in America or Best Lawyers: Ones to Watch for their work in representing management in employment and labor law.

 Our expertise and experience in representing clients in employment matters encompasses a broad range of legal services, including:

 - Counseling employers of all sizes and types on employment issues on a daily basis.